 The film was poorly received at Berlin festival.
-The German-Russian writer Wladimir Kaminer who played an extra in the film, criticizes how the Russian soldiers are portrayed in the film.
+The German-Russian writer Wladimir Kaminer who played an extra in the film, criticizes how the Soviet soldiers are portrayed in the film.
 See more »

 [whispering to boy aiming rifle]

 I am a stone.
 I do not move.
 Very slowly, I put snow in my mouth.
 Then he won't see my breath.
 I take my time.
 I let him come closer.
 I have only one bullet.
 I aim at his eye.
 Very gently, my finger presses on the trigger.
 I do not tremble.
 I have no fear.
 I'm a big boy now.
 Ready Vassili?
 Now, Vassili, fire!

 See more »

 Bursting into my Top Five war movies of all time is this film.
 A gritty and realistic portrayal of one of the worst battles in the history of war - the 1942-43 armwrestle for the city of Stalingrad.